Chapter 16 : Year 2: Apart

 “Harry,” Hermione said, straightening her back as she leaned towards him.
 “You still have a family.
 This is just a silly thing – it will pass.
 They’ll realize that you’re telling the truth and… and it will be okay.”

 Last Christmas, Ginny had woken up to Harry’s kisses.
-As the sounds of steps in the stairs pulled her from her dreams, that was the first thought that crossed her mind.
+It was the first thought that crossed her mind as the sound of steps in the stairs pulled her from her dreams on Christmas Day.
 She stroked her fingertips across her neck, her cheeks, the places where his lips had once brushed against her skin.
-Weeks had passed since their fight, and they still hadn’t talked to each other – it had been a few of the worst weeks of her life.
-It seemed like every corner of the Burrow held a special memory of him - even the sight of the laundry basket could make her heart ache, because it reminded her of how she had taught him how to fold laundry with magic a few nights before he had moved out.
-She couldn’t resist looking into Ron’s room every time she passed it; his bed was still there.
+Weeks had passed since their fight, and they still hadn’t talked to each other––it had been a few of the worst weeks of her life.
+It seemed like every corner of the Burrow held a special memory of him; even the sight of the laundry basket could make her heart ache, because it reminded her of how she had taught him how to fold laundry with magic a few nights before he had moved out.
+She couldn’t resist looking into Ron’s room every time she passed it.
+His bed was still there.
 She wondered how long it would be before someone would remove it.

-And now, Christmas had come.
+And now it was Christmas.
 Ginny could still recall the Christmas she had spent in this house when Harry had been out hunting Horcruxes with Ron and Hermione.
-That whole year had been an awful mixture of worries, pain, and missing him, but Christmas had been worse than the other days.
-She had got used to having him there for the holidays, but that time, she hadn’t even known if he was still alive.
+That whole year had been an awful mixture of worrying, hurting, and missing him, but Christmas had been worse than all the other days.
+She had got used to having him there for the holidays, but that year, she hadn’t even known if he was still alive.